-All full-time undergraduate and graduate international students, actively taking classes on campus, are eligible to enroll.
+All undergraduate and graduate international students, actively taking classes on campus, are eligible to enroll.

-- Additionally, eligible students who enroll may insure their dependents as well.
+- Eligible students who enroll may insure their dependents as well.
 Eligible dependents are the student’s legal spouse/domestic partner and dependent children under 26 years of age.
 The student must be enrolled in order to access an enrollment opportunity for dependents

 - Students eligible for this insurance plan must be actively attending class in person.
 Students that are primarily enrolled in online courses, home study programs, or correspondence courses do not fulfill the eligibility requirements

 - This list is not exhaustive; each applicant must review the insurance policy information and base eligibility determinations upon that review.
 If a student is found to be ineligible for the policy, United Healthcare will remove the student from the policy.
 If you have questions if you are eligible or not, please contact Katie Fitzsimmons at the NDUS Office

 - If you have questions about the plan, please refer to your Campus Contact(s)

 To add a spouse and/or dependent, the rate and coverage periods are the same as the student rate.

 Fall (August 16, 2019 – December 31, 2019): $746.00

 All premium costs are due upon enrollment.